arjunraghav/mynotes-application/README.md

-# mynotes-application
+My Notes application
- Notes taking application
+ My notes appication is a taking application built with Django backend and ReactJS frontend